+1J

-1J DISABILITY ACCOMMODATIONS
+DISABILITY ACCOMMODATIONS

 Accommodations for a range of disabilities are available through Disability Support Programs & Services (DSPS).
 To receive an academic accommodation on assessments - such as additional time, a reduced-distraction environment, or the use of alternative media or assistive technology - you must first be evaluated by Disability Support Services (DSS) and obtain a Test Accommodation Verification (TAV) form.
-Absolutely no accommodations can be provided on assessments with a completed TAV form.
+Absolutely no accommodations can be provided on assessments without a completed TAV form.

-1K CODE OF CONDUCT
+CODE OF CONDUCT

 All De Anza students and staff are expected to abide by the Code of Conduct, which is based on the following four principles: 1) mutual respect between students, faculty, and staff; 2) pursuit of studies with honesty and integrity; 3) respect for College and personal property; and, 4) compliance with all rules and regulations.
-Because I am responsible for maintaining a safe learning environment, disruptive or abusive behavior towards any student or staff cannot be tolerated.
 Violations of the Code may be reported for disciplinary action and, in extreme cases, may prompt your removal from the class pending further action.